bet4a/d3wiki/Quantitative-Scales.md

 A scale object, such as that returned by [d3.scale.linear](#linear), is both an object and a function.
 (In fact, every function is also an object in JavaScript, though not every object is a function.)
 That is: you can call the scale like any other function, and the scale has additional methods that change its behavior.

+Like other classes in D3, scales follow the method chaining pattern where setter methods return the scale itself, allowing multiple setters to be invoked in a concise statement.

 ## Linear Scales

 Linear scales are the most common scale, and a good default choice to map a continuous input domain to a continuous output range.
 The mapping is *linear* in that the output range value *y* can be expressed as a linear function of the input domain value *x*: *y* = *mx* + *b*.
 The input domain is typically a dimension of the data that you want to visualize, such as the height of students (measured in meters) in a sample population.
 The output range is typically a dimension of the desired output visualization, such as the height of bars (measured in pixels) in a histogram.